tomeryeh/demo/arrow-hero/tutorial.md

   },
 ```

-To catch the events, you just have to subscribe to the events documents, then parse them to know what to do with them like this :
+To catch the events, you just have to subscribe to the event documents, then parse them to know what to do with them like this:

 ```javascript
   /**